jamie-miller-rva/Corporate-Employees-Analysis/README.md

 File "Corporate_Employee_db_queries.sql" is a Visual Studio Code file which lists all the SQL used to create the Corporate Employee Tables and Queries for this analysis

+File "

-File "Corporate-Employees-Analysis.ipynb" is a Jupyter Notebook file which also contains the SQL code used to create the Corportate Employee Tables and Queries for this analysis
+File "Corporate-Employees-Analysis.ipynb" is a Jupyter Notebook file to address the Bonus (Optional)